 - Official transcripts from your graduate program

 - A passing score on your state's regulation exam

 Step 5: Get a Job as an Occupational Therapist

 You must have a state license to work in occupational therapy.
 Most employers hire occupational therapists to work in hospitals.
 In fact, the BLS reports that about 29% of 139,600 occupational therapists in the United States work in state, local, and private hospitals.

 You can also work in schools, home health, hospitals, or nursing facilities.
 In each setting, you'll conduct evaluations and assessments to address the needs of each patient.
 Your work will also include completing progress reports and other documentation and consulting with other medical professionals.

 Step 6: Maintain Licensure

 Each state has its own requirements for maintaining OT licensure.
 Along with submitting an application and paying any required fees, many states require continuing education or competency hours.
-Practicing with an expired license may result in a fine or even a criminal charge.
-Some additional certifications and areas of expertise to consider include:
+If you don't renew your license on time, you must pay late fees to renew it.
+Practicing with an expired license may result in a fine or a criminal charge.

 - Physical rehabilitation